Clemmy/blog/_posts/2014-11-16-reproducible-development-environments-with-vagrant.md

 ##What is Vagrant

-I have actually heard about Vagrant from one of my close friends over the summer while we were sharing out co-op experiences to each other, but never found a reason to invest time into learning about it.
+I have actually heard about Vagrant from one of my close friends over the summer while we were sharing our co-op experiences to each other, but never found a reason to invest time into learning about it.
 However, its uses are now apparent, and it solves my problem as well as a couple of others; Vagrant is a wrapper around virtualization technologies that provides reproducible and configurable environments through commands as simple as:

 ```bash
 $ vagrant init hashicorp/precise32